Minnesota

 July 2019 — Built circa 1889, this building in Downtown Minneapolis on 11th Avenue used to operate as a brothel per historical records.

-Minneapolis Skyway Construction 2019
+Downtown Minneapolis Skyway Construction in 2019

-Minneapolis Skyway Construction 2019
+Downtown Minneapolis Skyway Construction in 2019

 August 2019 — Skyway under construction in downtown Minneapolis.